Special Needs of Ritually Circumcised Women Patients

 Health-care practitioners might expect that with the increased exposure to Western culture and ideas in Africa, the incidence, or at least severity, of female circumcision would decrease significantly.
 So far, no significant decrease has been observed in any part of Africa.1,10

 The reasons for the continued use of female circumcision are manifold.
 Traditionally, the practice has been associated in many African cultures with marital chastity and, therefore, has been a prerequisite for marriage.11 An uncircumcised woman will not find a man willing to marry her, and few, if any, options other than marriage or motherhood have been open to the African woman.
 In some cultures, such as in Sudan and Egypt, circumcision traditionally has been a guarantee of family honor and a sign of high social status within the community.
-The practice has served to differentiate the "decent" circumcised and infibulated woman form prostitutes and slaves.
+The practice has served to differentiate the decent circumcised and infibulated woman form prostitutes and slaves.

-When possible, a female physician or
+When possible, a female physician or nurse should perform the pelvic examination on the circumcised woman

 Parents fear leaving their daughters uncircumcised because that is equated with low-class status and dishonor and may lead to social ostracism from the tribe or clan.
 Circumcision increases the African girl's chances of contracting a favorable marriage and her family's chances of obtaining a high price for the bride.